Analytical models of supermassive black holes in galaxies surrounded by dark matter halos: Introduction

-In this Letter, we present three analytic solutions, each of which represents a SMBH located at the center of a galaxy surrounded by a DM halo, in which the energy density of the halo satisfies all the energy conditions, weak, strong and dominant \cite{Hawking:1973uf}, and identically vanishes 1for $r \le 2r_s$.
-The spacetime is smoothly joint to the vacuum Schwarzschild BH solution across $r = 2r_s$.
-The difference among the three models lies in the slopes of the density profiles in the far region from the galaxy center.
+In this Letter, we present five analytic solutions, each representing a SMBH located at the center of a galaxy surrounded by a DM halo, in which the energy density of the halo satisfies all the energy conditions, weak, strong and dominant \cite{Hawking:1973uf}, and identically vanishes for $r \le 2r_s$.
+The spacetime in the region $r \lesssim 2r_s$ is described by the vacuum Schwarzschild BH solution, which is smoothly matched to the exterior across $r = 2r_s$.
+The difference between these models lies in the slopes of the density profiles in the spike and far regions.
+To the best of our knowledge, these are the only analytic models found so far that have such desirable properties.

+The detailed derivations of these solutions and their main properties are presented in \cite{Shen23}. { In addition, we also find other analytical solutions with different combinations of the four parameters $(n, \alpha, \beta, \gamma)$ introduced in (\ref{eq2}).
+However, their derivations and expressions are much more complicated than those presented here, so we shall report them on another occasion.}